themagiccog/Infrastructure-as-Code-Packer-Terraform/README.md

 Network Interface Card

 ## Resource Tagging Policy
-One of the requirements from the client was to ensure that any resources created was tagged appropiatly.
+One of the requirements from the client was to ensure that any resources created was tagged appropriately.
 So we need to Create a policy definition for this purpose and assign the policy to our scope of work - which for this project will be applied to the subscription.

 ## Security Policy
-By Default, when a network resource is created, there is always an NSG (Network Segurity Group) deployed with it.
-The NSG contains a group of rules or policies telling the network how to send or recieve information.
+By Default, when a network resource is created, there is always an NSG (Network Security Group) deployed with it.
+The NSG contains a group of rules or policies telling the network how to send or receive information.
 By deafault, it has some set of rules that restrict communication with the internet on all ports.
 Only the ports specified in the resource creation stage is allowed.
-In addition to this policy, the client has requested that she doesnt want any communications from the internet in the network, only communication between the VMs in the network.
+In addition to this policy, the client has requested that she doesn't want any communications from the internet in the network, only communication between the VMs in the network.

-## Begin

-### Azure CLI
+## Azure CLI /Bash/ PowerShell

 Install the latest version of Powershell 7, and run it.
 Ensure you have installed the latest CLI module to start with as we will be using the this for this task.
+_**Note:** You can also utilize Bash and the codes are similar._

 First, we log on to Azure.
-Enter the following on PowerShell:
+Enter the following on PowerShell/Bash:

 ```PowerShell
 > az login